Continuing Education Activity

 Other treatments that have been used with no studied efficacy include cryotherapy, intralesional steroids, colchicine, hydroxychloroquine, vitamin E, oral penicillin G, epsilon-aminocaproic acid, aspirin, niacin, dapsone, and phenytoin.
 Established lesions can be excised for definitive treatment but will leave a permanent scar.
 Laser treatment may improve lesion appearance according to limited case reports.

 Diseases commonly mistaken for anetoderma consist primarily of disorders of elastic tissue leading to cutaneous atrophy similar to that of anetoderma.
 Mid-dermal elastolysis has a loss of mid-dermal elastic fibers causing widespread, well-defined, thin, and wrinkled plaques commonly on the trunk and upper arms.
 In acquired cutis laxa, there is a loss of elastic fibers that cause the skin to have a widespread loose sagging appearance.
 Granulomatous slack skin disease is a rare variant of cutaneous T cell lymphoma with phagocytized elastic fibers causing findings of erythematous pendulous folds of loose skin.
-Atrophoderma of Pasini and Pierini present as brown, gray or violaceous macules or patches with a distinct drop-off sloping border on palpation that is most commonly located on the trunk.
+Atrophoderma of Pasini and Pierini present as brown, gray or violaceous macules or patches with a distinct drop-off sloping border on palpation most commonly located on the trunk.

 After the development of anetoderma, the lesions remain stable and do not resolve over time.